bdamwanza/ShoppingApp/README.md

 Note:
 This project serves as a proof-of-concept / demo solution for mobile-based self-checkout systems.
-It is not yet production-deployed for live retail use.
+It is not yet production ready for deployment in live retail use.